Are Your Hands Going Numb?

 comprehensive guidance for preventing HAVS.
 It focuses on minimizing risk, and makes a number of recommendations.

-The most important recommendation is that workers in high risk occupations (i.e., using vibrating tools) must be
+The most important recommendation is that workers in high risk occupations (i.e., those using vibrating tools) must be

 proactive and take precautions.